thu-tram/mangg-may-tinh/routing/distance-vector.md

 <img width="900px" src="/assets/routing/2-053-change2.png">

 However, we have to be careful about rejecting this advertisement.
 The router making the announcement (R2), was the same as the next hop router we were using.
-R2 is trying to say: ``If you're using me as a next hop, my distance to A is no longer 3, it's 8.''
+R2 is trying to say: "If you're using me as a next hop, my distance to A is no longer 3, it's 8."
 But we ignored this message because we weren't thinking about the possibility that paths might change.

 To fix this, we have to modify our update rule.
 If we hear an announcement from the next-hop router (the router with the best-known path that we were forwarding packets to), we should treat that announcement as an update, and edit our forwarding table.
 We should do this even if the announcement produces a worse path, because the next hop could be telling us that the path cost has changed and gotten worse.